Kihsomray/ProPresenter-Psalms-EN-RU/README.md

 We have attempted to contact ProPresenter with this issue for some time.
 Unfortunately, they were unable to provide a fix.
 This library aims at fixing these offsets.

 ## How to Use
-1. Clone the repo to Macintosh HD⁩ ▸ ⁨Users⁩ ▸ ⁨<user>⁩ ▸ ⁨Documents⁩ ▸ ⁨ProPresenter⁩ ▸ Documents.
+1. Clone the repo to Macintosh HD⁩ ▸ ⁨Users⁩ ▸ ⁨&lt;user&gt;⁩ ▸ ⁨Documents⁩ ▸ ⁨ProPresenter⁩ ▸ Documents.
 The library will appear the next time you open ProPresenter.
 2. Stay up to date.
-Offsets may be updated with more accurate information
+Offsets may be updated with more accurate information.

 ## Progress

 - [x] Psalm 1-10
-- [x] Psalm 11-20
+- [ ] Psalm 11-20
 - [ ] Psalm 21-30
 - [ ] Psalm 31-40
 - [ ] Psalm 41-50